Geography of Venezuela: Soil

 Venezuelan soil is oftentimes unusable or considered infertile for typical farming and growing use.
 Reddish latosol is the typical type of soil that can be found throughout the entirety of Venezuela.
 This type of soil is rich in iron and aluminum oxide and extremely difficult in most other minerals.
 The abundance of iron and aluminum oxide is almost entirely due in part to the fact that these minerals are insoluble.
-Venezuelan soil is extremely oversaturated and moist which makes it extremely lacking in other, soluble, minerals.
-Rivers, like the Rio Orinoco and the Caroní, are extremely susceptible to flooding due in part to the heavy participation and intense wet seasons.
+Venezuelan soil is oversaturated and moist which makes it lacking in other soluble minerals.
+Rivers, like the Rio Orinoco and the Caroní, are susceptible to flooding due in part to the heavy precipitation and intense wet seasons.

 Most fertile soil in Venezuela is created through the drainage of water from soils and designated agricultural farms.
-Places within Venezuela with especially poor soil have been avoided as settlement areas, which, throughout history, has discouraged development in these areas.
+Historically, places within Venezuela with especially poor soil have been avoided as settlement areas.
 Only roughly 5% of the Venezuelan population is located south of the Orinoco river.
-This is mainly due to the unfavorable soil conditions as well as the raw materials that can be found in northern Venezuela which has led to these areas historically being avoided.
 Due to this issue of oversaturated soils Venezuela has invested in drainage technology, namely in two large watersheds.
 These watersheds dump into the Caribbean and the Atlantic respectively.